Athwale/Archery-clock-image-gen/README.md

 Files are added like this: `install -m 644 files/test-file "${ROOTFS_DIR}/home/${FIRST_USER_NAME}/test-file"`  the `01-run.sh` script can be used to execute commands on the rpi os during compilation.
 Put these commands in the `on_chroot` section.

 To build run: `./build-docker.sh`
 The image is placed into `./deploy`.
+The build process takes about 20 minutes.

 ### Cleanup
 `yes | docker system prune -a`